-Say Something Nice Day (June 1) — Get everyone back into work mode after the long Memorial Day Weekend holiday.
+Say Something Nice Day (around June 1) — Get everyone back into work mode after the long Memorial Day Weekend holiday.
 The objective of Say Something Nice Day is simple and sweet: practice your gratitude by paying people compliments.

-Summer Solstice (June 20) — Celebrate the start of a new season — and the longest day of the year — with an all company grill-out or other summery activity.
+Summer Solstice (around June 20) — Celebrate the start of a new season — and the longest day of the year — with an all company grill-out or other summery activity.

-Public Service Day (June 23) — Embrace the spirit of public service and civic responsibility with a team volunteer outing or by showing gratitude to local public service workers with a treat.
+Public Service Day (around June 23) — Embrace the spirit of public service and civic responsibility with a team volunteer outing or by showing gratitude to local public service workers with a treat.

 Independence Day (July 4) — If your employees work on the 4th of July, be sure they get a chance to celebrate.
 Host a potluck with a “red, white and blue” menu and hand out gift certificates for the All- American dessert: pie!

-National Ice Cream Day (July 17) — “I scream, we all scream, for ice cream!”
+National Ice Cream Day (Always third Sunday in July) — “I scream, we all scream, for ice cream!”
 Ice cream is a treat everyone enjoys and a classic reward for a job well done.

-System Administrator Appreciation Day (July 29) — System administrators are the unsung heroes who keep your network secure, computers running and printers jam- free.
+System Administrator Appreciation Day (around July 29) — System administrators are the unsung heroes who keep your network secure, computers running and printers jam- free.
 Thank them (and your IT department) with a party, treats and Thank You cards from the whole staff.

 National Picnic Month — Pack coolers and head out to a nearby park for an afternoon of picnics, games and team building.
 Surprise everyone with team T-shirts to make it a celebration to remember!

-National Tell-A-Joke Day (Aug.
+National Tell-A-Joke Day (around Aug.
 16) — Humor breaks the ice, sparks creative thinking and improves teamwork.
 For inspiration, try The Oatmeal’s Dumb Jokes That Are Funny or Reader’s Digest’s “1,000s of Our Best Clean Jokes.”